 Panel recommends new names for Fort Bragg, other Army bases

-WASHINGTON (AP) — An independent commission on Tuesday recommended new names for nine Army posts that were named after Confederate officers.
-Among their recommendations: Fort Bragg in North Carolina would become Fort Liberty and Fort Gordon in Georgia would become Fort Eisenhower.
+WASHINGTON (AP) — Fort Bragg would become Fort Liberty.
+For the first time, Army bases would be named after Black soldiers and women.
+An independent commission on Tuesday recommended new names for nine Army posts that now commemorate Confederate officers.

 The recommendations are the latest step in a broader effort by the military to confront racial injustice, most recently in the aftermath of the May 2020 police killing of George Floyd in Minneapolis.